meltyourface/blank/posts/Rebel-Magic/Personalized-Banishing-Ritual-with-Wind-Chime-and-Reflective-Surface/index.md

 9. Bury the jar outside of your sacred space, signifying the entrapment of negativity and cutting all ties with it.

-Desired Outcome: Execution of the Revoking Whirlwind ritual effectively expels any lingering negative energies or entities, leaving the practitioner and their environment cleared and revitalized.
+**Desired Outcome**: Execution of the Revoking Whirlwind ritual effectively expels any lingering negative energies or entities, leaving the practitioner and their environment cleared and revitalized.
 The use of personalized elements such as dried fruit or stones and a wind chime personalizes the ritual and increases its potency, allowing the practitioner to embrace the power of their intent and focus.